Silver Quarters

 How to Calculate the Melt Value of Silver Quarters

-To calculate the melt value of Silver Quarters, you can take the weight of each quarter, roughly .179 troy ounces.
+To calculate the silver quarter melt value, you can take the weight of each quarter, which is roughly 0.179 troy ounces.
 Multiply the weight by .90, the amount of pure silver contained in the alloy, to get the approximate silver weight.
 This is around .161 troy ounces.
 Then, multiply that by the current spot price of 1 troy ounce of silver.
 So, if the current spot price for silver is $20.00, each Silver Washington Quarter has a melt value of around $3.22.